Aviation Regulatory Alert – March 2020

 - “Enhanced Cleaning” procedures if symptomatic passengers were identified during or immediately after the flight.

-Finally, last month, the CDC and U.S. Federal Aviation Administration (FAA) also collaborated on best practice guidance for air crew safety during the pandemic (available at this link).
+Finally, last month, the CDC and U.S. Federal Aviation Administration (FAA) also collaborated on best practice guidance for air crew safety during the pandemic.
 Since air crew are exempt from entry restrictions in the U.S., the CDC encourages air crews to carefully observe their employer’s occupational health program to prevent the spread of COVID-19.

 A number of states have imposed restrictions on individuals within the state, requiring them to stay home unless they are deemed “essential” – typically, if they work in an exempted or critical sector.
 Many states, including New York, California, and Illinois have classified employees in the aviation sector as being exempt.

 We are recommending that all businesses provide their employees “verification of critical employment” letters that each employee can carry to/from work.
 While these letters are not currently required under the existing state restrictions, if there is any enforcement action or an inquiry, the letters will provide your employees with a valid response to any questions.
 Also, the letters will give employees assurance that they are not doing anything unlawful by showing up for work.
 If you would like assistance in drafting such a letter for employees, please contact us, and we will be happy to assist.

 Finally, in addition to the letters we recommend you instruct employees to carry at all times:

 - Photo ID;

 - Employee ID (if permitted to carry employee ID off premises); and